-As a medical doctor I like to see proof that something actually works.
-Show me the facts.
+As a medical doctor, I like to see proof that something works.
+So please show me the facts.
 Perform a test on an ergometer bike and show me the numbers.
 Hard facts.
 I like it.

 Cycling performance tests can provide insightful information about your current fitness level.
-These tests can be used to evaluate and optimize training programs.
+In addition, these tests can be used to evaluate and optimize training programs.

-Since my early start as a cycling coach I have tested my riders on ergometer bikes with power outputs or even better on their own bikes equipped with SRM crank systems.
+Since my early start as a cycling coach, I have tested my riders on ergometer bikes with power outputs or even better on their bikes equipped with SRM crank systems.
 Optimized their training programs again and again based on my empiric data stream…

-Here are my 5 basic principles that can help you to benefit from cycling performance tests:
+Here are my five basic principles that can help you to benefit from cycling performance tests:

 4. Test Protocol

-Write down (or rather get your assistant to write down) every details about your test.
-Get all the numbers written down: Body weight, watts, heart rate data etc. Also worth to notice weather conditions if you make outdoor performance tests.
+Instead, write down (or get your assistant to write down) every detail about your test.
+Get all the numbers written down: Bodyweight, watts, heart rate data, etc. Also worth noticing weather conditions if you make outdoor performance tests.

 After performing a physical test, it’s essential to evaluate and discuss your results.
 Use your results to optimize your training routine and let the performance test inspire you to train even harder.